ever-eduardo/brain-fact/README.md

 # brain-fact
 A [brainf**k](http://brainfuck.org/) interpreter written in [Go](https://go.dev/).

-Import the library in your project with `go get github.com/ever-eduardo/brain-fact`
+Import the library in your project with
+`go get github.com/ever-eduardo/brain-fact`

-If you want to build the cli:
+If you want to build the cli and run file scripts then:
 ```
 cd brainfack
 go build